Dylan-Israel/ultimate-coding-resources/README.md

 # ultimate-coding-resources
 A collection of the best resources for programming, web development, computer science and more.

+<small>DISCLAIMER: it is worth mentioning that less than 10% of resources included have affiliate links and a few items mentioned are projects I have built that I directly benefit from their sale or use.</small>

 <details open>
   <summary>Books</summary>
     <ol>